 There are different kinds of polarizer filters.
 The most common in photography are linear and circular polarizers.
-Linear polarizers are less expensive, but they don’t work on DSLRs that use through-the-lens metering and autofocusing.
+Linear polarizers are less expensive, but they don’t work on DSLRs or mirrorless cameras that use through-the-lens metering and autofocusing.

 Circular polarizers don’t have that limitation, but they are also more expensive.
 They have two pieces of treated glass that rotate relative to each other.
 As you rotate the front piece, the strength of the effect changes because the maximum effect is when perpendicular to the light source.